 6 min read · Hardie

-Cause 3: thermal-cycle stress at insufficient gaps
+Thermal-cycle stress at insufficient gaps

-How to fix vs. ignore cracks
+How to fix versus when to ignore a crack

-When cracking is a warranty issue
+When cracking is a warranty matter

 Hardie cracking pattern → cause map